 The saddle is easily the most crucial of the three contact points between your body and your bike.
-It carries your weight for the majority of the time you spend on two wheels, which means choosing between good and bad cycling shorts can make all the difference.
-A badly fitting pair can ruin even the shortest of rides, whereas the best cycling shorts spells out hours of comfortable riding.
+It carries your weight for the majority of the time you spend on two wheels, which means choosing between good and bad bike shorts can make all the difference.
+A badly fitting pair can ruin even the shortest of rides, whereas the best bike shorts spells out hours of comfortable riding.

 While it’s important to have a well-designed chamois for improved comfort, it needs to be supported by quality materials constructed and cut specifically to keep everything in its place.
 That means no uncomfortable bunching, no restrictions to your movement while cycling, and no chafing or saddle sores.

-Generally when choosing the best pair of cycling shorts, your first decision will be whether you opt for waist shorts or bib shorts.
+Generally when choosing the best pair of bike shorts, your first decision will be whether you opt for waist shorts or bib shorts.
 Bib shorts are undeniably the best for comfort and performance, however waist shorts can make toilet breaks much more of a breeze.
 It’s all down to personal choice, so we’ve included a mixture of the two in this list.

 Everyone’s anatomy is different, so advising on the best chamois can been difficult.
-However there are certain considerations you can take to help narrow your options down.
+However, there are certain considerations you can take to help narrow your options down.
 It should fit close to the body, with the key areas of padding located in your sit bone area while in a riding position.